 Finally, the Categories section allows you to select from 11 general categories to enhance your BlinkFeed application.
 Some of the categories included are Trending Topics, Business, Design, Entertainment and Music.
 A few of the categories allow you to refine the type of content you want to see.
 For example, within the Entertainment category, you can specify what type of Entertainment you want to see in your feed such as Movies, TV, or Entertainment highlights.

-Overall, I feel that the BlinkFeed introduced with the HTC One is a solid, albeit not original, feature.
+Overall, BlinkFeed is a solid, albeit not original, feature.
 The content providers selection (approximately 1300 at the time of this article) provide the user with diverse feeds to use with the application.
 There are a couple issues that I hope are addressed in a future update.
 The first is the ability to turn off BlinkFeed.
-Currently, there is no option to turn it off.
-If you do not want to use it, the only way to avoid seeing it is to rearrange your homescreens in a fashion that puts BlinkFeed as the first or last screen and you just do not scroll over to that screen.
-The other issue I’d like to see address is the ability to my own custom RSS feeds or give me the option to import from another application such as Feedly.
-My feeling is this feature will be added down the road and once implemented, I can see myself switching over to this permanently.
+The other issue needs to be address is the ability to personalize news sources by adding custom RSS feeds.
+Once these features are added, I can see myself switching over to BlinkFeed and uninstalling apps like Feedly.

 Once you have the perfect video highlight, you can save it to your device and share it with all of your friends through your favorite social media networks.
 HTC has even created its own sharing platform called Zoe Share which allows you to upload the video and its associated Zoes and images so that people can view or even download the various items used to create the video highlight.